iotivity/IoTivity-Getting-Started/gsg-kit.md

    OTGC starts and automatically scans all visible OCF devices, listing them in the app's left-hand pane.

-5. Locate and align both the terminal window that is awaiting incoming connections, plus the app window, so that both are visible.
+5. Locate and align both the terminal window that is awaiting incoming connections (as well as the dimming light GUI), plus the app window, so that both are visible.

    As you proceed with the remaining steps in this section, notice that each action taken in the client app generates console output in the terminal window that had been awaiting incoming connections.
 This simulates controlling your smart home device with, for example, a mobile phone client: